 As hard as I tried, I could never get anything but terrible grades.
 When I would try taking notes...they inevitably turned into doodles.
-I just couldn't sit and focus the way everyone else could, no matter what pills or methods or extra time I was given...and my doodled notes were THE proof my teachers needed to remind me that I just wasn't cut out for school like the other kids.
+I just couldn't sit and focus the way everyone else could, no matter what pills or methods or extra time I was given...and my doodled notes were the only proof my teachers needed to convince me that I wasn't cut out for school like the other kids.

 “If that’s how you remember what’s being said in class, doodle away!”

-it turns out...What I was made to believe was a disability, was actually my super power.
+it turns out...What I was lead to believe was a disability, was actually my super power.

 When I graduated high school, I went on to go one of the best art universities in the country, received numerous scholarships, was selected for the most competitive internships, and immediately joined the workforce with top internationally recognized brands and institutions.
-Not to toot my own horn... ok fine, toot toot.
+Not to toot my own horn... fine, maybe a little.

-I had unique ways to problem solve...and when given the space to explore what worked for me, I was able to thrive in my own way.
+When given the space to explore what worked for me, I was finally able to thrive.

-And I'm willing to bet...you don't do things like everyone else either.
+And if you're here, I'm willing to bet it's because you don't do things like everyone else, either.

 I overworked myself to feel seen.
 I worked for things I didn't agree with but it looked great on paper, I worked on projects that made me feel empty.
 I felt like, the more I work, the more in demand I am!
 The more in demand I am, the more successful I am!
 I was in a hamster wheel of seeking validation from everyone who ever made me feel I wasn't enough, and would never say no to a work opportunity if it meant I could prove myself. *Ahem* limiting beliefs picked up from childhood...anyone?